gcushen/mezzanine-api/docs/client.md

         "state": "Euf91j3H6uEE9VQ9mWsvFC5s3eEMJt"
     },

-The code in this case is "vYQqcQSHmqkezX09xh8qflGVYUw6F8" *without* the speech marks and should be pasted back into the app within 1 minute to complete the authorization.
+The code in this case is "vYQqcQSHmqkezX09xh8qflGVYUw6F8" *without* the speech marks and should be pasted back into the app within one hour to complete the authorization.

 ## Community